fohrloop/dash-uploader/docs/dash-uploader.md

 Typically you also would like to define [callbacks](#3-callbacks) (functions that are called automatically when upload finishes).

 > ⚠️**Security note**: The Upload component allows uploads of arbitrary files to the server harddisk and one should take this into account (with user token checking etc.) if used as part of a public website!
 Particularly, the `configure_upload` opens a route for `POST` HTTP requests.
+Use the [`http_request_handler`](#http_request_handler--none-or-subclass-of--duhttprequesthandler) argument for defining your custom validation logic.

 # Table of contents